Playbooks

 • Skill -> Playbook

 Use conversion when you want to move from conversational flow to reusable packaged behavior.
+This is useful when a repeated manual pattern matures into something worth standardizing for a broader team.

 Common failure patterns